Bring Fractal to Figurative Art by Wanyi Chen

 MEDIUM: Digital Illustrations

-Fractal maybe the cutest subjects that captures both science and art’s view.
-Yet most artworks concerning fractal are abstract digital art.
-In this series of multi-media artworks, I combine photos, digital paintings, fractal fires generated in a software called Apophysis, and also some images produced by me in Mathematica to create a flavor of figurative art that features fractal element.
+Fractals may be the cutest subjects that capture both science and art’s view.
+Yet most artworks concerning fractals are abstract digital art.
+In this series of multi-media artworks, I combine photos, digital paintings, fractal fires generated in a software called Apophysis, and also some images produced by me in Mathematica to create a flavor of figurative art that features fractal elements.

-It’s widely observed that the work of nature sometimes follows fractal rules, such as the structure of plants and texture of landform.
-If we jump out from this scientific view, and embrace the aesthetic perspective of fractal fires, I find that they seem to convey a much broader image of concrete objects.
-When I first play around with fractal and generate a picture with some random parameters, I was so amazed that it looked so much like feathers seen under a microscope.
+It’s widely observed that the work of nature sometimes follows fractal rules, such as the structure of plants and the texture of landform.
+If we jump out from this scientific view and embrace the aesthetic perspective of fractal fires, I find that they seem to convey a much broader image of concrete objects.
+When I first played around with fractals and generated a picture with some random parameters, I was so amazed that it looked so much like feathers seen under a microscope.
 And that’s the beginning of everything you see here…

 *More images were previously available online, but are no longer available.